 - Maintain membership data and training records

-ECC Support Team meetings and training
+EOC Support Team meetings and training

-ECC Support Team Readiness Team members maintain a high level of personal preparedness and readiness to respond.
+EOC Support Team Readiness Team members maintain a high level of personal preparedness and readiness to respond.
 Participants must first ensure their families are prepared.
 Team members should be equipped with personal supplies appropriate for emergency response and be prepared to be self-sufficient for at least 72 hours.

 Becoming a member